datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/peopledatalabs-api.md

     === "2.
 Account settings"

-        This is page contains the settings for your API token.
-You can modify the token's nickname and generate a new key in with **Roll This Key**.
+        This page contains the settings for your API token.
+You can modify the token's nickname and generate a new key with **Roll This Key**.

         ![API keys][image-2]